-SETUP (CONTINUED) Spaces On The Game Board Territories The border colors of the territories on the game board show which power controls them at the start of the game.
-Each power has its own color and emblem (the United Kingdom controls Western Canada in addition to those territories with its own emblem).
+The border colors of the territories on the game board show which power controls them at the start of the game.
+Each power has its own color and emblem (the United Kingdom controls the Canadian territories in addition to those with its own emblem).
 When the rules refer to the "original controller" of a territory, they mean the power whose emblem is printed on the territory.
-(A few territories in China have a Chinese emblem on them but are controlled by Japan at the start of the game.
-These territories are considered to belong to China originally, but have been captured by Japan.)
 All other spaces are neutral and are not aligned with any power.

-Most territories have an income value ranging from 1 to 10.
+Most territories have an income value ranging from 1 to 20.
 This is the number of IPCs the territory produces each turn for its controller.
-A few territories, such as Wake Island, have no income value.
+A few territories, such as Iceland, have no income value.

 Units can move between adjacent spaces (those that share a common border).
-Spaces that meet only at a point (such as Western United States and sea zone 1) are not adjacent to one another, as they do not share a common border.
+Spaces that meet only at a point (such as United Kingdom and sea zone 111) are not adjacent to one another, as they do not share a common border.

 All territories exist in one of three conditions: